mreza0100/mamzi.net.github.io/pages/universe/god.md

 ## Conclusion

 Spinoza's God is the nature itself, and everything in the nature is part of the nature, which is part of God.
-Deus sive Natura, God or Nature, is the same thing for Spinoza.
+"Deus sive Natura", God or Nature, is the same thing for Spinoza.
 You and the door are part of the same thing with different modes, which he calls God.
 Spinoza's god is different from [anthropomorphic](https://en.wikipedia.org/wiki/Anthropomorphism) gods, which are in a human form with super powers.